Canada Border Staff Begin Job Action, Last-Ditch Talks With Government Ongoing - Union - UrduPoint

 "Work-to-rule actions have started at border crossings and airports across the country," PSAC spokesperson Michael Aubry said in a statement.

-Throughout the strike, border services employees will be operating on a work-to-rule basis - only carrying out duties they were trained and mandated to do - at all Canadian airports, land borders, commercial shipping ports, postal facilities and headquarters locations.
+Throughout the strike, border services employees will be operating on a work-to-rule basis - only carrying out duties they were trained and mandated to do - at all Canadian airports, land borders, commercial shipping ports, postal facilities and headquarters locations, Aubry said.

 The trade union's bargaining team was engaged in mediation with the Canada Border Services Agency (CBSA) and the Treasury board throughout Thursday night into Friday morning and negotiations continue to this moment with the union providing additional time for the government to negotiate, Aubry added.

-Meanwhile, according to Aubry, the work-to-rule actions are already having an impact on traffic at Canadian points of entry, including long lineups at the Ambassador Bridge, which connects Windsor, Ontario to Detroit, Michigan.
+Meanwhile, Aubry said the work-to-rule actions are already having an impact on traffic at Canadian points of entry, including long lineups at the Ambassador Bridge, which connects Windsor, Ontario to Detroit, Michigan.

-The CBSA did not immediately respond to Sputnik's request for comment on the state of ongoing negotiations and the impact on Canada's points of entry.
+The CBSA told Sputnik that "mediation is ongoing" and said travelers should brace for possible delays.

+"Travellers should plan for the possibility of additional processing time when crossing the border due in part to this labour action.
+The Agency thanks travellers and businesses for their patience," CBSA spokesperson Jacqueline Callin said in a statement, noting that safety and security at the border remains the top priority.

 Should a deal not be reached, the current situation could be accentuated by the influx of Americans, who will be allowed to enter Canada for discretionary purposes as of August 9.